Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Asymptotic Optimality

-To proceed formally, we need to impose the following assumptions on the base distribution map $\mathcal{D}$ and the map $G$.
-Despite being technical, these conditions are very mild and essentially amount to quantifying the smoothness of $\D$ and $G$.
-In particular, we will make use of a certain set of test functions to be integrated against $\mathcal{D}(x)$.
+To guarantee that the tilted distribution map given by $x\mapsto\cD_x^u$ is admissible for small $u$, we require additional conditions on the base distribution map $\mathcal{D}$, the map $G$, and the function $g\colon\cX\times\cZ\rightarrow\R^d$ given by $g(x,z)=g_x(z)$.
+Despite being technical, these conditions (given in Assumption~\ref{ass:extra} and Definition~\ref{def:G_n} below) are mild and essentially amount to quantifying the smoothness of $\D$, $G$, and $g$.
+To quantify the smoothness of $\cD$, we will make use of a certain set of test functions to be integrated against each distribution $\mathcal{D}_{x}$.